ryandeussing/jimhopper/_the-brain/cycles.md

 If while doing this practice we *experience in our bodies* feelings of kindness, compassion and love, we occupy the embodiment circuitry with them.

-If those good feelings are accompanied by feelings of contentment, peace, and satisfaction, then this practice also involves the satisfaction circuitry.
+If those good feelings are accompanied by feelings of contentment, peace, satisfaction and joy, then this practice also involves the satisfaction circuitry.

 And to the extent we experience the bodily sensations of contentment, peace and satisfaction, the embodiment and satisfaction circuitries are not only involved, but being transformed.

 In the understanding I am sharing here, harnessing the seeking, satisfaction and embodiment circuitries to the cultivation of kindness, compassion, and love is the most basic and powerful form of the *seeking true goods* healing cycle.

-The benefits of cultivating kindness, compassion and love toward ourselves and others are many – especially for those of us who are suffering greatly and have thus far experienced little of these true goods in their lives.
+The benefits of cultivating kindness, compassion and love toward ourselves and others are many – especially for those of us who are suffering greatly and have thus far experienced little of these true goods in our lives.

 As with mindfulness, however, things can be more complex.
 Given the neglect, losses, abuses and betrayals that many people have experienced in their lives, feelings of kindness, compassion and love can trigger fear.
 This is normal, and there are many ways that people can be helped to gently and safely explore, understand and overcome these obstacles to receiving, cultivating and giving kindness, compassion and love.